aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda/deploy-to-kda/configure-kda-app.en.md

 	![Configure Scaling](/images/flink-on-kda/kda-configure-scaling.png)

-1. Keep the default settings **VPC Connectivity** and press the blue **Update** button at the bottom of the page to update the properties of the application
+1. Keep the default settings **VPC Connectivity** and press the blue **Update** button at the bottom of the page to update the properties of the application.